-The ICT initiatives examined in Kampala present an alternative to the historically, culturally and materially embedded practices that have created a global society in which discourses such as science and technology are enacted as Western, masculine and elitist.
-Entrepreneurs at technology hubs are developing mobile applications, working with investors and industry experts and attending hackathons with the intent to create solutions to geopolitical issues.
-Policy makers and researchers are interested in these initiatives because of their potential for local innovation and economic growth.
+initiatives because of their potential for local innovation and economic growth.
 The practices within tech hubs play an important role in the development context.
 In order to understand these practices better, researchers need to learn more about how they are distributed, valued and layered.
 These practices can include the economic impact of international funders; the design of technology and technology hubs; sociocultural inclusion (or rather exclusion) at hackathons; social constraints by parents, employers, teachers and IT entrepreneurs that limit access to technology; gender-essentialist thinking that suggests that women are prone to creating mobile applications for women; and reductionist thinking surrounding masculinity and development.

 In this chapter I explore how the start-up of women's ICT initiatives in Kampala, Uganda uses structural adaptation and resistance through intersectionality and feminist technoscience.
-I propose a technological storytelling of doing intersectionality where processes of categorization (ie. gender, class, ethnicity) are not distinguished by being either disadvantaged or privileged but are formulated as an assemblage.
-This assemblage is performed as a process of action to detect boundary-making practices as well as sites of opportunities.
-My empirical data consists of two interviews with the co-founders of Girl Geek Kampala and Women in Technology Uganda (WITU), observations at technology hubs, news articles concerning women in technology in Uganda in general, and the initiatives in particular, and the organizations' websites and Facebook pages.
+I propose a technological storytelling of doing intersectionality where processes of categorization (ie. gender, class, ethnicity) are not distinguished by being either disadvantaged or privileged8 but are formulated as an assemblage.9 This assemblage is performed as a process of action to detect boundary-making practices as well as sites of opportunities.10 My empirical data consists of two interviews with the co-founders of Girl Geek Kampala and Women in Technology Uganda (WITU), observations at technology hubs, news articles concerning women in technology in Uganda in general, and the initiatives in particular, and the organizations' websites and Facebook pages.